mak448a/build-ios/README.md

 ## Usage
 When you launch the CLI with `python main.py`, it'll prompt you to choose whether you want to build or edit an IPA.
 For the first time, choose build IPA.

+If you want to save your answers, you can edit `.env` with your DropBox token, GitHub username, repository name, and output file.

 ### Mode instructions
 **Build IPA:**
 - Follow the prompts.